• BLOG

 What else should I know about captioning?

-Due to the nature of captioning, sometimes the captionist may be a few words behind the speaker.
+Due to the nature of captioning, sometimes the captioner may be a few words behind the speaker.
 It is helpful to be aware of this delay.
 When more than one person speaks at a time, the captioner must choose which voice to write.
 In addition, when words are inaudible or spoken too fast, some of the text may not be taken down, and therefore, not displayed.
-If you are a speaker, it helps if you speak loudly, clearly and one at a time.
-It would be very helpful to give the captionist spellings of unusual words, esoteric vocabulary or names before the presentation so they may be entered into the dictionary and translated accurately when spoken.
+If you are a speaker, it helps if you speak loudly, clearly and only one person at a time.
+It would be very helpful to give the captioner spellings of unusual words, esoteric vocabulary or names before the presentation so they may be entered into the dictionary and translated accurately when spoken.
 Soft voices and strong accents are difficult to caption, and more frequent breaks would be appropriate.